CodeLouisville/PythonClassProject/README.md

 # Set Up Python:
 [https://www.python.org/downloads/](https://www.python.org/downloads/)

-For Linux/MacOS you can use apt/yum or [brew to install](http://docs.python-guide.org/en/latest/starting/install3/osx/) also.
+For Linux you can use apt/yum and on a Mac you can use [brew to install](http://docs.python-guide.org/en/latest/starting/install3/osx/) Python.

 ## Virtual Environments
 We highly recommend using virtual environments for your python projects.
 Virtual environments isolates Python environments, including their dependencies, which means that if you install different versions of packages (which are dependencies, like Django) for different projects, they will not affect each other.